 Apple, like any other company, is constantly facing different problems.
-The company has a lot of money that it invests by buying companies s to improve its services, but there are many challenges as sometimes money does not solve all problems.
+The company has too many money which invests by buying technology companies to improve its services, but there are many challenges as sometimes money does not solve all problems.

-Amazon's Alexa currently seems to have almost all the market share when we think about them home automation devices and there doesn't seem to be any indication that it will lose its lead, or that there is a serious competitor.
+Amazon's Alexa currently seems to have almost all of the market share when we think about smart home automation devices, and there seems to be no indication of losing the lead, or that there is a serious competitor.

-Sure, Google has an excellent voice assistant, but the hardware of its smart speakers is manufactured by third parties.
-So far it has proven problematic and the company does not seem to have the appropriate partnerships with developers something Amazon has with Alexa.
+Sure, Google has a great voice assistant, but the hardware of its smart speakers is manufactured by a third party.
+It's also proven problematic so far, and the company doesn't seem to have the right partnerships with developers that Amazon has with Alexa.

 While Apple has strong hardware speakers, (its sound quality is known), HomePod is blocked by a stupid Siri.